+Home | Museum | Wanted | Specs | Previous | Next |

 the operation stored at the indicated step.
 The CSA-12 shown above has

-two program storage areas combining for a total of 60 program steps.
+two program storage areas of 30 steps each combining for a total of 60 program steps.

 The program is selected by a slide switch on the front panel of the machine.